-In July of 2006, the Waukesha Civic Theatre began its 50th season.
-With that historic season, WCT joined an elite group: according to the American Association of Community Theatres, of the roughly 7,000 community theatres in the United States, only about 100 can claim 50 years of continuous operation.
+July of 2018 marks the beginning of Waukesha Civic Theatre’s 62nd season.
+WCT is proud to be part of an elite group: according to the American Association of Community Theatres, of the roughly 7,000 community theatres in the United States, only about 100 can claim 60 years of continuous operation.
 It has undergone many positive changes from its beginnings in 1957 with productions at Waukesha High School.
-In 1999, WCT moved from a former church to a beautiful new facility in the heart of historic downtown Waukesha.
-The building, a former historic PIX movie house, was donated to WCT by Bryce Styza, a prominent local developer who saw the power that the theatre could exert in revitalizing downtown.
-Since the theatre opened in 1957 to the start of its 51st season in September of 2007, over 10,000 people have volunteered and 200,000 audience members have been entertained.
+In 1962 the theatre purchased a former church on Washington Street and converted that building into our home until 1999.
+In the fall of that year WCT moved to a beautiful new facility in the heart of historic downtown Waukesha.
+The building, formerly the historic PIX movie house, was donated to WCT by Bryce and Anne Styza.
+Styza, a prominent local developer, saw the power that the theatre could exert in revitalizing downtown.
+With Anthony and Andrea Bryant leading the charge, WCT raised nearly $2 million through the Live At The PIX Campaign, and construction began in 1998.
+Theatre arts education has been a part of WCT’s culture since 1957.
+Currently WCT offers year round classes in multiple disciplines for all ages through our Academy at Civic Theatre, including many outreach opportunities.
+Since the theatre opened in 1957 WCT has produced or presented more than 650 shows, over 14,000 people have volunteered, 450,000 audience members have been entertained, and more than 15,000 students served.

 The Waukesha Civic Theatre, Inc. is a non-profit corporation whose mission is to provide quality live theatre performances and educational opportunities that will enrich, challenge and entertain both participants and audience members.